PlaidCloud/docs/docs/source/plaidcloud/workflows/index.rst

 -------------------------

 Clearing the workflow log may be desirable from time to time.
 From the log viewer, select the **Clear Log** button.
-This will clear the workflow log which will also remove the log entries from the project level log too.
+This will clear the log based on the workflow selected which will also remove the log entries from the project level log too.

 Viewing the Workflow Report
 ---------------------------